 In informal arrangements, such as instructing a builder to carry out work on your house, there’s not always a written contract in place.
-You’re likely to explain the job, receive a quote from the tradesperson to carry out the work and the job gets done, where you pay the bill afterwards.
+You’re likely to explain the job, receive a quote from the tradesperson to carry out the work, and the job gets done, where you pay the bill afterwards.
 Many agreements are made by phone.
 But what happens if the builder rips you off or tries to charge more than agreed for the work?
-A recorded phone call could help solve any disputes and if needed, resolve the situation from a legal standpoint.
+A recorded phone call could help solve any disputes and, if needed, resolve the situation from a legal standpoint.

 More and more of us work remotely, which means that meetings are often conducted over the phone.
 Keeping minutes for these meetings, where many people are likely to be speaking at once, can be a nightmare.
 It’s far easier to record the call, write it up later and be clear about who is responsible for which actions.

 If you’re a journalist interviewing a subject over the phone, you don’t want to spend all of your time scribbling away in your notebook.
 Ideally, you’ll be engaged in the conversation, listening actively and putting the other person at ease.
-Recording conversations means you can write up your notes and refer back to the interview later, so you can be fully present at the time.
-It also means you get quotes spot on and never have trouble reading your own writing.
+Recording conversations means you can write up your notes and refer back to the interview later so that you can be fully present at the time.
+It also means you get quotes spot on and never have trouble reading your writing.

 Trying to get support from a call centre can sometimes be extremely frustrating.
 If you have to call more than once, you end up speaking to a new person each time and have to start explaining the issue from the start.
-If you don’t receive good service or you just want to make progress, recording the call can help.
+If you don’t receive good service or you want to make progress, recording the call can help.
 This gives you a lot of information, from the name of who you spoke to (it can sometimes be difficult to remember) to any prices, quotes or technical details you’re given during the call.

 Just like with sales calls, it can be very useful for a new team member to have examples of different kinds of customer calls to listen to.
-They can hear how the representative dealt with the issue, and prepare themselves for the issues that may emerge with clients.
+They can hear how the representative dealt with the issue and prepare themselves for the issues that may emerge with clients.

-It’s easy to set up call recording
+It’s easy to set up Call Recording